 My final question is—-it’s the women victims who keep coming forward—both in campaigns like #MeToo—-and also as the accusers of this sexual violence.
 But why is it that you almost never hear a man come forward and say “I knew Harvey Weinstein was treating women like this.”

 Are you REALLY going to tell me men didn’t know about his behavior?
 Because I’m not buying it.
 Men knew.
 But men had real reason why it might be difficult to speak of.
 There is often an undercurrent of implied violence against then.
 Men might lose their job, their ability to be a financial provider, some hard-earned power or social standing or suffer real consequences for speaking up.
-I believe the consequences for men speaking up about what they see are real and are huge.
+But this is by design.
+The abusers want to keep abusing.
+And I believe the consequences for men speaking up about what they see are real and are huge.

 But not as big as the consequences of NOT speaking up.

 And this is part of what we have to change.

 Let’s go back to Mike Kasdan’s original question on CNN:

 “For men who are seeking to be involved or to participate in ending sexual abuse and harassment, how would you like to see them act as allies?”